-Chippenham College – Why we believe the original building should be saved from demolition.
+Chippenham College – Why we believe the original building should have been saved from demolition.

-Plans have been submitted to demolish the former Chippenham College in Cocklebury Road.
+Plans have been approved to demolish the former Chippenham College in Cocklebury Road.
 Part of the old college complex is the original Chippenham Secondary and Technical School Building which was constructed in 1900.

 As an example of late Victorian design for the state secondary education sector, the original building represents a significant step change in the provision of education facilities in Chippenham at the turn of the 20th Century.